Accurate diagnosis by La Mesa, CA dermatologist determines best skin cancer treatments

-As Board-certified dermatologists, Doctors Dean, Crosby, Lynn, and Lee have seen and treated a multitude of skin cancers.
+As Board-certified dermatologists, Doctors Dean, Crosby and Lynn have seen and treated a multitude of skin cancers.
 He begins with thorough examination of skin, looking under magnification for changes that may indicate cancer.
 Laboratory testing, called a biopsy, may be necessary to confirm diagnosis of a suspicious spot.
 They strive to precisely analyze the extent or stage of the skin cancer.
 Imaging tests help to identify involvement of nearby tissues or lymph nodes.

 The most effective course of treatment may involve: